SSRVodka/Live2Desktop/README.md

 ## ⚠️ Note: WIP

-The current branch is under development and has not been tested on Windows OS.
+- The current branch is under development and may have stability issues.
 If you want a more stable version, go back to the `stable` branch.

+- There are no compilations from this branch in Release.
+If you want to try a program from this branch, compile it yourself.

 ## Functionality